-Objective To meet the intent of the legislation, a modified pre-design process must be completed for space requests to be leased, purchased, or built.
-New state program facilities, expanded programs, or the relocation of a program will be submitted to OFM.
-An interim process is being implemented for these projects.
-Applies To All projects for all state agencies working to obtain any new or replacement space.
-Timeline The modified predesign (Business and Facilities Summary) should be submitted at least 18 months prior to the expected occupancy date, but may be submitted at any time.
+Objective To meet the intent of the legislation, a modified pre-design process must be space.

+Applies To All projects for all state agencies working to obtain any new or replacement at least 18 months prior to the expected occupancy date, but may be submitted at any time.
 This document must be completed and approved by OFM prior to any solicitation of space.
 Generally, OFM will review and provide a response to the agency and the Real Estate Authority within 30 business days.

-Process The requesting state agencies will complete the Business and Facilities Summary or a similar alternatively agreed upon document.
+Timeline The modified predesign (Business and Facilities Summary) should be submitted or a similar alternatively agreed upon document.
 If the project is more than 20,000 square feet, completion of the JLARC Life-Cycle Cost Model is also required.